coverclock/com-diag-hazer/REMARKS.md

 From the Stagecoach documentation:

-"Stagecoach provides an SSL tunnel between two UDP endpoints while preserving datagram boundaries.
-It is agnostic as to the data being passed via UDP, but it was written specifically to provide this capability for the gpstool utility that is part of the Hazer project. gpstool can forward NMEA sentences, RTK messages, or CSV packets to UDP port, but lacks any authentication or encryption capability.
-In this manner, Stagecoach serves as a proxy for the server on the client end, and proxy for the client on the server end."
+> Stagecoach provides an SSL tunnel between two UDP endpoints while
+> preserving datagram boundaries.
+It is agnostic as to the data being
+> passed via UDP, but it was written specifically to provide this capability
+> for the gpstool utility that is part of the Hazer project. gpstool can
+> forward NMEA sentences, RTK messages, or CSV packets to UDP port, but
+> lacks any authentication or encryption capability.
+In this manner,
+> Stagecoach serves as a proxy for the server on the client end, and
+> proxy for the client on the server end.

 ### Diagram